levilindsey/hex-grid/README.md

     - The contents of these posts use standard [Markdown syntax][markdown-url], which is then parsed by the system for displaying within the grid

+## Included Example

+An example app is included in this project's repository.
+This currently uses data from Levi's portfolio, but there are plans to include a separate data collection.

+The media for Levi's portfolio is stored in an [AWS S3 bucket][aws-s3-url].
+The textual content and metadata is stored in a MongoDB database hosted by [MongoLab][mongolab-url].

 ## Acknowledgements / Technology Stack

 The following packages/libraries/projects were used in the development of hex-grid: